Caldo de Camaron Seco

 this is great as is, but also fabulous over rice...or add a few more veggies of your choice. i like my soups thick with goodies. the original only called for carrots and potatoes, but i wanted to add a bit more...maybe not as authentic, but good and good for ya.

-You have read this article fish / mexican / savory / soup / spicy with the title Caldo de Camaron Seco.
-You can bookmark this page URL http://caucasiancurry.blogspot.com/2011/03/caldo-de-camaron-seco.html.
+with the title Caldo de Camaron Seco.
+You can bookmark this page URL https://caucasiancurry.blogspot.com/2011/03/caldo-de-camaron-seco.html.
 Thanks!

 No comment for "Caldo de Camaron Seco"